Origin: Spirits of the Past: Plot

 Meanwhile, Agito's consciousness remains intact on another plane, and there the Forest reveals to him the truth about the relationship between itself and the humans.
 Agito learns that the genetic admixture that gives humans extraordinary strength and eventually turns them into trees is really a two-way exchange; it also changes the Forest, causing trees to give birth to new humans in giant fruits.
 Having become one with the Forest, Shunack is now at peace and no longer intends to fight Agito.
 Realizing that Agito can teach humanity that there is no need for either hostility or separation between themselves and the trees, the Forest returns Agito to his true form, allowing him and Toola to flee E.S.T.O.C.'s destruction.
 With the humans and the Forest saved, Agito brings peace between humans and the trees.
-Toola finally lets go of her past by throwing her Raban off a ledge down into the depths of the Forest, learning to live in harmony with the trees at last.
+Toola throws her Raban off a ledge down into the depths of the Forest, learning to live in harmony with the trees at last.